mt3o/config-layers/README.md

 console.log(config.__inspect('apikey')); // Inspect which layer provided the value
 ```

+This library lets you organize your config settings into named layers, loaded from lowest to highest priority.
+If a setting exists in a higher layer, it will be used; otherwise, the next (lower) layer is checked.
+This helps you combine config from different places into one object.

+Defaults can have the lowest priority, while environment-specific values (like from dotenv files or environment variables) can override them.

+All the merging is handled for you in a type-safe way.
+You define the config structure using a TypeScript type or interface.
+You can also use validation libraries like Zod or JSON Schema if you want, but it’s not required.
+If you use any instead of a type, you lose type safety, which is one of the main benefits of using TypeScript.
+For runtime validation, see the [Zod validation](examples/zod-validate) example.

 # Features
 - Easy to integrate into any project
 - Layered configuration merging
 - Deep key access (dot notation)
 - Fallback values and custom not-found handlers
-- Configuration inspection (see from which layer the value comes from)
+- Configuration inspection (see from which layer the valueF comes from)
 - Immutable config proxy, frozen config object
 - TypeScript support

 # Why?

 Config Layers is a TypeScript library for managing complex configuration objects with support for inspection, fallbacks, and immutability.
-Useful for applications that need to rely on configuration from multiple sources and detail level (e.g., defaults, environment, country, region, app template).
+Useful for applications that need to rely on configuration from multiple sources and detail level (e.g., defaults, environment, country, region, page template).

 The library was born out of real world needs, when working on projects with complex configuration requirements.
 It was written from scratch, but based on real experiences and conclusions, with fresh approach, not tainted by legacy decisions.
 It's not a corporate code that was open-sourced, but rather a personal project, aimed to address the actual needs, without having to satisfy budget constraints, sprint goal, lack of time for refactoring and other such nonsense. :-)

-Besides, it's far easier to point the new person to a library on github than to explain in-house code, even if it's documented in confluence, don't you think? ;-)
+Besides, it's far easier to point the new person to a library on github than to explain in-house code, even if it's well documented in the Confluence, don't you think? ;-)

 The library is not _opinionated_, that means we don't force you to use any specific file structure, environment variable naming conventions, or configuration formats.
 You can integrate this library into any project structure and use it alongside your existing configuration management practices.
 It's up to you to decide how to source and organize your configuration data.